-To find out what is happening in Stromness now visit StromnessOrkney.com or Orkney.com, links to which are in the Related Sites section to the left.
+To find out what is happening in Stromness now, visit StromnessOrkney.com or Orkney.com, links to which are in the Related Sites section of this page.

 For any queries relating to the Stromness THI, please contact Kirkwall THI, 15 Victoria Street, Kirkwall, KW15 1DN, telephone 01856886468 or email Kirkwall THI.